 Virtual Reality Therapy

-Here at Bridges Therapy Centre, we are one of very few clinics in London offering virtual reality exposure therapy through the latest technology.
+Here at Bridges Therapy Centre, we are one of very few clinics in London offering virtual reality exposure therapy through the latest technology, as well as remote VR therapy.
 For those struggling with situations that trigger a disproportionate or irrational fear response, or those who have a diagnosed anxiety disorder or phobias, VR therapy can help you understand the source of your fears.
 Our experienced therapists use high-tech headsets to place you in a three-dimensional world, specific to your fear or phobia.
 Through VR exposure to these fears, we can help you to gradually learn to eradicate or neutralise your reactions.

 How Does VR Therapy Work?